-Whereas if you walk into a high street electronics retailer or your network store, they’re likely to charge more for a used or a refurbished mobile.
+Whereas if you walk into a local electronics retailer or your carrier store, they’re likely to charge more for a used or refurbished phone.
 But that also comes with added protections and often better warranties.

 So finding the balance of risk and savings is important to finding the best deal for you.

 If you’re fairly tech-savvy and don’t mind asking extra questions from the seller, an online auction or classified might be better.

 However, if you’re looking for the easiest option and don’t care how much you save, major phone resellers are often the best fit.

 While most major sites selling refurbished phones are legitimate businesses and do what they can to avoid stolen phones, online auctions and classifieds are a different story.